EnriqueInTech/osticket-prereqs/README.md

 <p>
   <strong>5.
 Verify IIS Installation:</strong><br>
   - To confirm IIS is properly installed, open your web browser and type 127.0.0.1 in the address bar.
 You should see the default IIS landing page.
+This will confirm that the VM is now technically a web server.
 </p>

 <p>